Studying Business Informatics in Germany

 Typical questions raised within the subject

-- How do employees accept IT solutions?
+- How do investments in IT pay off?

-- How to protect personal information?
+- How do you protect personal data?

 The subject suits you,...